-LED flickering is an issue many people encounter.
-It is one of the most annoying predicaments possible with lighting.
-Flickering light reminds of scary movies but for a lot of people, it is a daily situation.
-Electricity is meant to keep our homes safe and comfortable, flickering lights are the complete opposite.
+Flickering lights is an issue many people encounter and is one of the most annoying predicaments possible with lighting.
+Flickering lights may create the perfect atmosphere in scary movies but, in real life, it's not something you want.
+Lighting is meant to keep our homes and workplaces safe and comfortable and flickering lights don't do that.

-When facing the problem, the best is to try switching your old bulb for a new LED one.
-LED lights are available in a wide variety of shapes and sizes.
-You should be able to find the perfect bulb suited to your needs.
-Before replacing your bulb, always make sure the power is off and the bulb has cooled down.
-If your bulb is still flickering after you switched to the new LED bulb, you might want to check other alternatives.
+When facing the problem, you can always try replacing your old light with a new one.
+If you haven't already, this may also be a good time to switch to LED.
+LED lights are available in a wide variety of shapes and sizes so you should be able to find the perfect LED replacement to suit to your needs.
+Before replacing a bulb, make sure the power is turned off and the bulb has cooled down.
+If your light is still flickering after you've switched to the new LED one, you'll have to look for other solutions.

 What is causing the flickers?

 There are several reasons that lights flicker including things like a drop or variation in voltage that makes the lights dim for an instant.
 When trying to identify the cause of the problem, it's important to consider a number of things including the following:

 It's common knowledge that fluorescent tubes flicker when they start up and, in general, they are more inclined to flicker than other types of lighting.
 A number of other factors including things like the temperature, the age of the tube and the functionality of the ballast and starter can all contribute to fluorescent flickering.

 If your fluorescent light only flickers when you turn it on, this is normal and there's nothing to worry about.
 You can always consider an LED alternative, however.
 Not only are they far more efficient than fluoresecent tubes, they light up instantly without any flickering.